json-schema-org/blog/pages/posts/postman-case-study.md

 ## JSON Schema in the Postman API Platform

-JSON Schema is not only used internally to develop the various components of the Postman API Platform---many of the features offered by Postman directly involve the use of JSON Schema.
+JSON Schema is not only used internally to develop the various components of the Postman API Platform - many of the features offered by Postman directly involve the use of JSON Schema.

 ### **JSON Schema in the context of Postman Collections**